vicsz/eureka-pcf-example/README.md

 cf add-network-policy frontend --destination-app backend
 ```

-## 7.0 Test your Frontend App for Backend connectivity.
+## 7.0 - Test your Frontend App for Backend connectivity

 The */call* endpoint will call the Backend Service (it's backend endpoint) and return it's message.